 French Language Trips to Normandy

-Normandy is a melting-pot of people and languages, a cross-roads where cultures and ideas, artefacts and produce, have met and mingled, giving it a rich cultural heritage.
+Normandy is a melting-pot of people and languages, a crossroads where cultures and ideas, artefacts and produce, have met and mingled, giving it a rich cultural heritage.
 Here students can visit producers of many French delicacies from cheese and butter to cider and Calvados all made in the traditional manner.
-A great place to immerse your language students to enhance their language skills and deepen their understanding of teh culture of France.
+A great place to immerse your language students to enhance their language skills and deepen their understanding of the culture of France.

 |1||Depart by coach for Dover/Folkestone.||Ferry/Eurotunnel to Calais.
 Check into accommodation||Evening meal|

 |2||Guided visit to Pegasus Bridge and free-time in Caen||Visit to Parc Festyland||Evening meal|

 |3||Visit to Arromanches 360||Audio Guided visit to Mont St Michel||Evening meal in your Hotel|

 |Afternoon||Ferry/Eurotunnel to Calais.
 Check into accommodation|